v-chandra/v-chandra.github.io/about.md

 permalink: /about/
 ---

-I lead the on-device AI research team in the AR/VR group focusing on vision and speech/NLU applications.
+I lead the on-device AI research team in the AR/VR group at Facebook, focusing on vision and speech/NLU applications.
 My research interests include all aspects of HW/SW co-design for efficient on-device AI.

 I received a PhD in Computer Engineering from Carnegie Mellon University in 2004.
 I have held the